jamiewilbraham/azure-docs/articles/cognitive-services/containers/container-image-tags.md

 ms.author: dapine
 ---

-# Azure Cognitive Services container image tags
+# Azure Cognitive Research Technologies container image tags

-Azure Cognitive Services offers many container images.
+Azure Cognitive Research Technologies offers many container images.
 The container registries and corresponding repositories vary between container images.
 Each container image name offers multiple tags.
 A container image tag is a mechanism of versioning the container image.
-This article is intended to be used as a comprehensive reference for listing all the Cognitive Services container images and their available tags.
+This article is intended to be used as a comprehensive reference for listing all the Cognitive Research Technologies container images and their available tags.

 > [!TIP]
 > When using [`docker pull`](https://docs.docker.com/engine/reference/commandline/pull/), pay close attention to the casing of the container registry, repository, container image name and corresponding tag - as they are **case sensitive**.